 Depending on their age, kids need different amounts of iron:

-Infants who breastfeed tend to get enough iron from their mothers until 4-6 months of age.
-Around this time, rich foods like fortified cereal and puréed meats are usually introduced.
+Infants who breastfeed tend to get enough iron from their mothers until 4–6 months of age.
+Around this time, iron-rich foods like fortified cereal and puréed meats are usually introduced.
 Breastfed babies who don't get enough iron should be given iron drops prescribed by their doctor.
-Babies given iron-fortified formula do not need additional iron.
+Babies given iron-fortified formula do not need added iron.